PandABlocks/PandABlocks-FPGA/docs/blocks/calc.rst

-ADDER - Position Adder [x2]
+CALC - Position Calc [x2]
 ===============================
-The position adder block has an output which is the sum of the position inputs
+The position calc block has an output which is the sum of the position inputs

 Parameters
 ----------